Why choose Herts?

-MA Illustration is a Masters award within the MA Art and Design programme at the School of Creative Arts.
-Within the programme there is strong emphasis on professional practice and the real-world applications of art and design.
+MA Illustration is a Masters award within the PG Design programme at the School of Creative Arts.
+Within the programme there is strong emphasis on professional practice and the real-world applications of design.
 You will develop key research skills and gain a good understanding of the work of other practitioners in your field.

 The aim of the postgraduate programme is to equip you with the skills, knowledge and understanding required to practice at an advanced level, to foster your creativity and enhance your employment opportunities.
 You will work alongside artists and designers who are involved with a wide variety of media and forms.
 Induction, seminars and social events for students and staff mean that you will be part of a friendly and supportive postgraduate community, which also includes film makers, musicians and professionals working in new media.
 Senior research staff and internationally renowned artists work with postgraduate students, helping you to develop original and challenging work.